Rekyt/alientraitgaps/README.md

     through this network
 5. Collate all databases
 6. Count the number of available traits per species and model it
-7. Visualize these numbers and analyses
+7. Visualize these numbers and models

 ## Installation